 No matter your educational background, PHC’s rigorous academic program challenges students to develop practical and mental habits.

 PHC's academics are a key reason that students bond in the family-like community.
-As Helm said, the students lean on each other and point each other to Christ, unifying them as brothers and sisters in Christ.
+The students lean on each other and point each other to Christ, unifying them as brothers and sisters in Christ.